This really “IS” the Dawning of the Age of Aquarius

-“The dawning of the Age of Aquarius” is a debate that rages to this very day.
-Many feel the Age marked by the sign which oversees such things as technology and that which is considered futuristic has yet to begin.
-Others, myself included, strongly believe the world we currently live in is proof that the Age of Aquarius is already in full force.
-My reasoning for this is arguably controversial unto itself since I feel the starting point of the Age of the Water Bearer began on July 20, 1969, when Neil Armstrong took his first steps on Earth’s satellite, the Moon.
+“The Dawning of the Age of Aquarius” is a debate that rages to this very day.
+Many feel the Age marked by the sign which oversees such things as technology, futurism, and the internet has yet to begin.
+Others, myself included, strongly believe the world we currently live in is proof that the Age of Aquarius is already in full swing.
+My personal theory for this is arguably controversial unto itself since I feel the starting point of the Age of Aquarius began on a single date, that being July 20, 1969, when Neil Armstrong took his first steps on Earth’s satellite, the Moon.

-The controversy stems not only from reducing the beginning of an “Age” which roughly lasts a millenia to a single start date but also from the conspiracy theory that America’s Moon Landing didn’t actually take place and was merely a staged illusion created by the U.S. government for the sole purpose of deceiving the Soviet Union.
+The controversy stems not only from reducing the beginning of an “Age” which lasts for roughly a thousand years down to a single start date but also from the conspiracy theory that America’s Moon Landing didn’t actually take place and was merely a staged illusion created by the U.S. government for the sole purpose of deceiving the Soviet Union.

-From what I have researched the Moon Landing could very WELL have been a deceptive decoy of smoke and mirrors when considering the role of Lilith, the asteroid which influences things such as dirty tricks in America’s chart for that particular day .
-Regardless if that should be the actual case, it doesn’t alter the perception that a new marker of growth and progress had begun for Mankind at large back on that summer’s day in 1969 .
+From what I have researched the Moon Landing could very WELL have been a decoy of smoke and mirrors when considering the prominent positioning of Lilith, the asteroid which influences such deceptive things as dirty tricks in America’s chart for that particular day .
+Regardless if that should be the actual case or not, it doesn’t alter the perception that a new marker of growth and progress had begun for Mankind at large back on that summer’s day in 1969 .

 Aquarius is the futuristic sign that actually believes in the possibility of Utopia, a state of living where everyone is treated equally.
-Real or staged, I personally view the Moon Landing as a Utopian moment in time where the residents of this planet looked towards the future and beyond as if one egalitarian societal whole.
+Real or staged, I personally view the Moon Landing as a real and for true Utopian moment in time where the residents of this planet all looked in unison together towards the future and beyond in mass tandem as if one egalitarian whole.